The CARES Act requires all colleges and universities participating in the program to provide access to the following information.

 - East Stroudsburg University of PA (ESU) has signed and returned to the Department of Education the CARES Act Certification and Agreement.
 This document is an assurance that ESU has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

-- The total amount of Emergency Financial Aid Grants is being distributed to students under Section 18004(a)(1) of the CARES Act in two phases through a number of student outreach efforts.
-As of June 5, 2020 (i.e., as of the 30-day Report and every 45 days thereafter) the amount distributed under Section 18004(a)(1) of the CARES Act is $903,345.
+- The total amount of Emergency Financial Aid Grants was distributed to students under Section 18004(a)(1) of the CARES Act in two phases through a number of student outreach efforts.
+As of March 31, 2021 the University distributed $3,234,662 under Section 18004(a)(1) of the CARES Act.

-- The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act is 5,036.
+- The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act in Phase I & II was 5,841.

-- As of June 6, 2020, the total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act is 818 under Phase I.
+- As of March 31, 2021, the total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act is 983 in Phase I and 1,734 in Phase II.
+The total number of students, removing duplicates for those who received in both Phase I and Phase II, is 1,743.

-ESU used the following methodology for evaluating whether students are eligible to receive Emergency Financial Aid Grants, and how much they would receive under Section 18004(a)(1) of the CARES Act.
+ESU used the following methodology for evaluating whether students were eligible to receive Emergency Financial Aid Grants, and how much they would receive under Section 18004(a)(1) of the CARES Act.

 Eligibility for the funds was based on:

-- Verifying attendance for Spring 2020 semester at ESU.
+- Verifying attendance for Spring 2020 semester at ESU for Phase I; verifying attendance for Spring 2020 and/or Fall 2020 for Phase II.

 - Verifying Title IV eligibility.